jdcloudcom/en/documentation/Middleware/Message-Queue/Getting-Started/Produce-And-Consume-Message.md

 ## Method 1: Produce message by console
 1. In the Topic Management page, find the topic that you want to send the message, and you can choose to send the message during the operation.

-2. Input Message Body and tag, and if you want to send the delay message, you can set the message delay time.
+2. Enter Message Body, Business ID and tag and you can set the message latency time if you want to send latency messages.

 3. If the message is sent successfully, the Message Sending Success Notice and Message ID will be returned.
 Click on the message details to view.